chip-8/extensions/README.md

 ## CHIP-48

 Created by Andreas Gustafsson for the HP48 graphing calculators.
-[Posted on comp.sys.handhelds in September 1990](https://groups.google.com/d/topic/comp.sys.handhelds/zv7XZKIDS34/discussion) ([source code](https://groups.google.com/d/topic/comp.sys.handhelds/IhEF9Da2RJk/discussion).
+[Posted on comp.sys.handhelds in September 1990](https://groups.google.com/d/topic/comp.sys.handhelds/zv7XZKIDS34/discussion), [source code here](https://groups.google.com/d/topic/comp.sys.handhelds/IhEF9Da2RJk/discussion).

 This is mostly a re-implementation of CHIP-8, but contains a crucial difference in the bit shifting instructions' semantics, as well as a bug in `FX55`/`FX65`.